Do you want to fill your retirement years with the adventure that comes from discovering and experiencing new places?

 Italy – While many people find Italy enticing as a retirement choice (and it is a lovely country), Italy doesn’t compare well to many other European countries in terms of quality and cost of healthcare, taxes, and cost of living.
 Plus, given the heavy influence of the Catholic Church, equality is a very long way off.

-Countries in Asia – Other retirement websites tout certain Asian countries such as the Philippines, Malaysia, Vietnam, and Thailand, but there is nowhere in Asia that has laws protecting LGBT people.
+Countries in Asia – Other retirement websites tout certain Asian countries such as the Philippines, Malaysia, Vietnam, and Thailand, but there is almost nowhere in Asia that has laws protecting LGBT people.
+(Taiwan does, but they do not offer a visa that would suit retirees.)
 Laws and cultural norms may be a bigger adjustment for westerners as well.
 Although cost of living can be low, quality of living is often lower due to high population density, traffic, and pollution.

 If you really want to relocate to Southeast Asia, Thailand might be your best choice.